seananderson/portfolio-review/ms.md

 productivity and minimize the probability of ecological collapse; financial portfolio managers maximize expected financial returns and minimize the probability of large economic losses [@may2008].
-Another reason why portfolio theory is ideally suited is that substantial resources have gone into developing mathematical theory for optimizing financial investments.
+Another reason why portfolio theory is ideally suited for ecology is that substantial resources have gone into developing mathematical theory for optimizing financial investments.
 There is therefore a rich body of theory and experience to draw from.
-Finally, The portfolio metaphor is an engaging and accessible way for ecologists and conservationists to think about ecological variance and biological diversity and convey the importance of this (often abstract) literature.
+Finally, the portfolio metaphor is an engaging and accessible way for ecologists and conservationists to think about ecological variance and biological diversity and convey the importance of this (often abstract) literature.